YoussefTarek2911/Banker_algorithm/README.md

 # Banker's Algorithm with android studio
-This is an implementation of the banker's algorithm in a Mobile Application
+This is an implementation of the banker's algorithm in a Mobile Application, consistace of 4 forms.
+# Installation